Tasks and Limits#

 • Joint position bounds (ConfigurationLimit)

-• Velocity limits (VelocityLimit)
+• Velocity bounds (VelocityLimit)

 • Collision avoidance (CollisionAvoidanceLimit)